giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 digraph) exposed via the ALTO service could help unlock a richer set of machine learning algorithms to optimize application performance.

+An ALTO server could help the application service provider implement AI-assisted prediction algorithms by exposing the bottleneck structure of the network.
+Alternatively, ALTO could implement an AI-assisted prediction module with the help of bottleneck structures.
+The application would then query the ALTO server to obtain the predicted value.

 ## Optimal Joint Congestion Control and Routing